armory/docs/content/en/docs/installation/ae-environment-reg.md

                 insecureSkipVerify: true
 ```

 Save the file and apply the manifest.
-Applying the config changes redeploys Armory Enterprise.
+This redeploys Armory Enterprise.

 {{% /tab %}}